Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 Sagrada Familia Towers in afternoon

-Even the climb down the stairs is a little slow because the crowd walking ahead of you decide your speed.
+Even the climb down the stairs is a little slow because the crowd walking ahead of you decides your speed.

 Recommended Reading: Are Sagrada Familia Towers worth it?